Dougie Hamilton: Boston Bruins (2013–2015)

-Calgary Flames
+Calgary Flames (2015–2018)

-On June 26, 2015, during the 2015 NHL Entry Draft, as an impending restricted free agent on July 1 and with the Bruins facing salary cap constraints, Hamilton was traded to the Calgary Flames in exchange for a first-round draft pick (used to select Zachary Senyshyn) and two second-round picks (used to select Jakob Forsbacka Karlsson and Jérémy Lauzon), all in the 2015 Draft.
+On June 26, 2015, during the 2015 NHL entry draft, as an impending restricted free agent on July 1 and with the Bruins facing salary cap constraints, Hamilton was traded to the Calgary Flames in exchange for a first-round draft pick (used to select Zachary Senyshyn) and two second-round picks (used to select Jakob Forsbacka Karlsson and Jérémy Lauzon), all in the 2015 draft.
 Four days later, on June 30, Hamilton signed a six-year, $34.5 million contract with the Flames worth $5.75 million annually.

 During the 2016–17 season, Hamilton was paired with Mark Giordano, prompting greater defensive play in both players.
 The pairing helped the Flames make the playoffs for the second time in three years.
 The playoffs were short-lived for the Flames, who lost to the Anaheim Ducks in four games.
 On February 17, 2018, Hamilton played in his 400th NHL game during which he recorded his first NHL hat-trick.

-Carolina Hurricanes
+Carolina Hurricanes (2018–2021)

 On June 23, 2018, Hamilton was traded to the Carolina Hurricanes (along with teammate Micheal Ferland and prospect Adam Fox) in exchange for Elias Lindholm and Noah Hanifin.
 After a respectable first season with Carolina, Hamilton began the 2019–20 season playing some of the best hockey of his career before his regular season was cut short when he broke his fibula on January 16, 2020.
 He finished the regular season scoring 40 points in 47 games played.
 As a result of the COVID-19 pandemic, the NHL season was paused, and delayed for several months allowing Hamilton to return for Carolina's final five games of the 2020 Stanley Cup playoffs.
 Despite missing several months of games due to his injury, Hamilton finished seventh in James Norris Memorial Trophy voting.
 Coming back from injury while playing on an expiring contract, Hamilton had another stellar year, finishing the 2020–21 season fourth in Norris Trophy voting.

-New Jersey Devils
+New Jersey Devils (2021–present)

-After three productive seasons with the Hurricanes, Hamilton left the club as a free agent and on July 28, 2021, he was signed to a seven-year, $63 million contract with the New Jersey Devils.
+After three productive seasons with the Hurricanes, Hamilton left the club as a free agent and on July 28, 2021, he signed a seven-year, $63 million contract with the New Jersey Devils.

+On November 28, 2023, in a game against the New York Islanders, Hamilton suffered a torn left pectoral.
+Following successful surgery he was placed on injured reserve, expected to be out indefinitely.
+Hamilton later came back on April 16, 2025 in, the last regular season game to face the Detroit Red Wings.